Thursday, February 28, 2019

 Albert Finney has died.
 He was one of top names of his generation of British leading men (and what a generation--Michael Caine, Tom Courtenay, Peter O'Toole, Sean Connery, etc.).

 He started, like everyone did in those days, in the theatre.
 It was clear he had the talent and looks to be in movies, and before too long had made his mark.
 And it's his early work that I remember him best for.
-In fact, just last week I was re-watching some of the British "Angry Young Men" films, and the essential title is Saturday Night And Sunday Morning (1960), where Finney is a rough and cynical factory worker.
-It may be his best performance, and his most iconic.
+In fact, just last week I was re-watching some of the British "Angry Young Man" films, and the essential title is Saturday Night And Sunday Morning (1960), where Finney is a rough and cynical factory worker.
+It may be his most iconic performance.

 He soon proved he could do more than play a working class stiff.
 In fact, the period comedy Tom Jones (1963), while overpraised (it won the Best Picture Oscar), showed that Finney had a wide range.
 It got him his first of five Oscar nominations.